Options Strategies: Bear Put Spread

 When to Use?

-An investor often employs the bear put spread in moderately bearish market environments, and wants to capitalize on a modest decrease in price of the underlying stock.
+An investor often employs the bear put spread strategy in moderately bearish market environments, and wants to capitalize on a modest decrease in price of the underlying stock.
 If the investor's opinion is very bearish on a stock it will generally prove more profitable to make a simple put purchase.

 An investor will also turn to this spread when there is discomfort with either the cost of purchasing and holding the long put alone, or with the conviction of his bearish market opinion.

-The bear put spread can be considered a doubly hedged strategy.
+The bear put spread strategy can be considered a doubly hedged strategy.
 The price paid for the put with the higher strike price is partially offset by the premium received from writing the put with a lower strike price.
 Thus, the investor's investment in the long put and the risk of losing the entire premium paid for it, is reduced or hedged.

 On the other hand, the long put with the higher strike price caps or hedges the financial risk of the written put with the lower strike price.
 If the investor is assigned an exercise notice on the written put, and must purchase an equivalent number of underlying shares at its strike price, he can sell the purchased put with the higher strike price in the marketplace.
 The premium received from the put's sale can partially offset the cost of purchasing the shares from the assignment.
 The net cost to the investor will generally be a price less than current market prices.
 As a trade-off for the hedge it offers, this written put limits the potential maximum profit for the strategy.